Simon-Roth/Integrated-Offline-Online-Optimization/README.md

 # Offline/Online Allocation Framework (Generic + BGAP)

-This repository implements a two-stage allocation framework:
+This repository implements a integrated optimization framework:

 1) Offline phase: assign a known set of offline steps to options (one-hot actions) by solving a MILP or using heuristics.
-2) Online phase: assign arriving steps sequentially using online policies that can optionally evict or reassign offline steps (BGAP is a specialization).
+2) Online phase: assign arriving steps sequentially using online policies.

 The system is designed to be generic (A x <= b MILP interface) and also provide BGAP-specific heuristics, policies, and experiments.

-BGAP means **Block-structured Generalized Assignment Problem**.
-We keep bin/item terminology in algorithms and analysis for readability.
+BGAP means **Block-structured Generalized Assignment Problem** and serves as the formulation we use for a hospital case study, where items (patients) have to be assigned to bins (operating/surgery rooms).

 The documentation below is organized by module and describes:
 - what each file does,